m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 It does this on both data and computation.
 It common to cache files: this is data caching.
 Computation can also be cached.
 For instance, every request has an associated pathname, and we need to look up the file given the pathname.
 That lookup will compute some result, which we can cache so we do not have to perform the same computation again.

 Similarly, the fields in the HTTP header are often file dependent.
-So long as the file doesn’t change, the headers don’t need to change.
-Thus we can cache the response header so long as we can tell that the file hasn’t changed.
-Again, we don’t need to perform an unnecessary computation.
+So long as the file doesn't change, the headers don't need to change.
+Thus we can cache the response header so long as we can tell that the file hasn't changed.
+Again, we don't need to perform an unnecessary computation.

 Flash also makes some optimizations that take advantage of the available network hardware.